Tyson supplier paid for undelivered cattle

 Tyson’s investigation found “no evidence that the company benefitted from the suppliers unlawful conduct or that anyone at the company tried to alter financial statements to hide the transactions resulting from the supplier’s unlawful acts.”

-The supplier, Easterday Farms, is a family run agricultural operation that is diversified with crops and cattle.
+According to Easterday Farms’ website, the farm is a family run agricultural operation that is diversified with crops and cattle.
 The operation is known as a grower and packer of conventionally raised onions and potatoes.
 The farm encompasses 18,000 acres of potatoes, onions, corn and wheat; all grain products produced are used to feed cattle in the Easterday Ranches feedlots.

 Gale and Karen Easterday are the sole owners of Easterday Farms, with their five children working on the operation.
 Gales son, Cody, handles the farm and feedlots, and his other son, Cully, is the farm agronomist.